The Don “Moose” Jamison Heritage School of Music

 Especially with regard to the public performance opportunities that we provide, adequate preparation is essential.

-As a result, we have instituted a policy that students who accumulate more than three unexcused absences in a semester will not be eligible to participate in the public performances and/or recording sessions organized for Heritage School students.
+As a result, we have instituted a policy that students who accumulate more than five absences in a semester will not be eligible to participate in the public performances and/or recording sessions organized for Heritage School students.

 BEHAVIOR AND DISCIPLINE POLICIES

 Due to situations we have had in recent semesters, we are now adhering to policies to prevent disruptions during our classes, and to maintain a positive atmosphere during instruction.